intellinote/inote-util/README.md

    or more [unit tests](./test) that demonstrate the bug or exercise the new feature.

+ * This repository follows the ["git flow"](http://nvie.com/posts/a-successful-git-branching-model/) branching convention.
+The `master` branch contains snapshots of each stable release.
+New development occurs within the `develop` branch.
+We'd prefer most pull-requests to be based off the `develop` branch.

 **Please Note:** We'd rather have a contribution that doesn't follow these guidelines than no contribution at all.
 If you are confused or put-off by any of the above, your contribution is still welcome.